edgexfoundry-holding/orra/demos/OH-EXF-Jakarta/README.md

-# Open Horizon EdgeX Foundry Jakarta
+# EdgeX Foundry Jakarta w/ Onvif Device Service + Edge Video Analytics
+Deployment files for running EdgeX Jakarta with the onvif device service, as well as Intel's Edge Video Analytics on the Open Horizon platform.

 ## Environment
 The following environment variables **must** be set in order to run the make scripts.